MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-sau-qr-code.md

 ---

-3. Create an extension class using the following code per your Commerce version below.
+3. Create an extension class using the following code per your Commerce version.

 # [Commerce 10.0.25 and before](#tab/commerce-10-0-25)